hashicorp/nomad/website/source/docs/agent/encryption.html.md

 [`cfssl`][cfssl] is a tool for working with TLS certificates and certificate authorities similar to [OpenSSL's][openssl] `x509` command line tool.

-Once you have the `cfssl` command line tool installed create, the first step to setting up TLS is to create a Certificate Authority (CA) certificate.
+Once you have the `cfssl` command line tool installed, the first step to setting up TLS is to create a Certificate Authority (CA) certificate.
 The following command will generate a suitable example CA CSR, certificate, and
 key:

 ```sh
 # Run in the directory where you want to store certificates
 cfssl print-defaults csr | cfssl gencert -initca - | cfssljson -bare ca
 ```